Magnon-photon coupling in a non-collinear magnetic insulator Cu$_2$OSeO$_3$: Abstract

 \section{Abstract}

 Anticrossing behavior between magnons in a non-collinear chiral magnet Cu$_2$OSeO$_3$ and a two-mode X-band microwave resonator was studied in the temperature range 5--100\,K. In the field-induced ferrimagnetic phase, we observed a strong coupling regime between magnons and two microwave cavity modes with a cooperativity reaching 3600.
 In the conical phase, cavity modes are dispersively coupled to a fundamental helimagnon mode, and we demonstrate that the magnetic phase diagram of Cu$_2$OSeO$_3$ can be reconstructed from the measurements of the cavity resonance frequency.
-In the helical phase, a normal-mode splitting between a higher-order helimagnon mode and a cavity mode was found.
+In the helical phase, a hybridized state of a higher-order helimagnon mode and a cavity mode --- a helimagnon polariton --- was found.
 Our results reveal a new class of magnetic systems where strong coupling of microwave photons to non-trivial spin textures can be observed.